 “Hyperhidrosis can affect people in many negative ways, such as interfering with their social lives or even affecting their pursuit of career goals.
 People who suffer from hyperhidrosis will go to great lengths to try to get this resolved.”

-Treatments for hyperhidrosis have changed over time; they have included invasive procedures, such as surgery to interrupt the nerve signal and sweat gland removal, or medications including prescription creams or antiperspirants, nerve-blocking medications
+Treatments for hyperhidrosis have changed over time; they have included invasive procedures, such as surgery to interrupt the nerve signal and sweat gland removal, or medications including prescription creams or antiperspirants, nerve-blocking medications, and antidepressants.

 In 1994, OnabotulinumtoxinA, or Botox, was studied as a possible solution to hyperhidrosis.
 Researchers noted that, with the use of Botox, dermatologists had discovered a safer, more effective way to treat the condition.